 Wow, MurasakiNeko, you pretty much nailed it.

-Thanks all of your guys’ insights.posted about 3 years ago
+Thanks all of your guys’ insights.posted over 3 years ago

 In the old days, people used to rob banks.
-Things have switched with time, nowadays the banks rob people!posted about 3 years ago
+Things have switched with time, nowadays the banks rob people!posted over 3 years ago